 someone is loved, they know it.
 The greatest acts of love are the ones that

-are most difficult to perform; they have the greatest effect.
-After a man has
+are most difficult to perform, and they have the greatest affect.
+After a man

-been tortured in a POW camp for years, and is released after the war, and some
+was tortured in a POW camp for years, and was released after the war, and some

-years later returns with the gospel of peace to share with the man who
+years later returned with the gospel of peace to share with the man who

-tortured him, that was the movie “Unbreakable.”
-It had a tremendous
+tortured him (the movie “Unbreakable”), it had a tremendous

-impact, not necessarily on the person of his intent, but on nearly everyone
+impact, not necessarily on the person he loved, but on nearly everyone

 else.
 This has often happened throughout the centuries to missionaries, who

-experienced tremendous insults to their person and later forgave those who
+experienced tremendous insults to their persons and later forgave those who

-afflicted them, and eventually reached the people with the gospel of Christ.
+afflicted them, and eventually reached the people they sought with the gospel of Christ.

 Sometimes people die in the process of conveying Jesus, but the gospel is